 One possible approach is the ‘drip feed’ method, where teachers receive regular training throughout the year.
 This does not need to be massively time-consuming, nor full days devoted to the subject.

 Secondly, the burden on the individual teacher feels less.
-They are not required to give up large periods of time in order to attend training and yet, over the period of the year they will have received a considerable amount of CPD.
+They are not required to give up large periods of time in order to attend training and yet, over the period of the year they will have received a considerable amount of learning time or official CPD.
 This could be somewhere in the region of 20 hours in a standard academic year.

 Furthermore, strategies can be introduced in easily digestible amounts meaning they are more likely to be implemented effectively.
 Anyone who has given a half-time team talk knows that you concentrate on only one or two points for the team to work on in the second half.
 Any more than this and the message starts to become diluted and less effective as a result.
 CPD is exactly the same - make sure that the focus of the training is kept tight and teachers are more likely to remember and implement the ideas.